wjzhengsh/blockchain/get_start_starter_plan.md

 If you have your business network archive file (`.bna`), follow the instructions for [deploying a business network to Enterprise Plan](./develop_enterprise.html).
 If you do not have your `.bna` file, use the `composer network download` command to retrieve it from the Starter Plan instance.
 For more information about the `composer network download` command, see [Hyperledger Composer command line documentation ![External link icon](images/external_link.svg "External link icon")](https://hyperledger.github.io/composer/reference/commands){:new_window}.

-Chaincodes, which are similar to `.bna` files, are developed externally.
-To deploy a chaincode that you test against a Starter Plan network into Enterprise, follow the instructions in [Installing and Instantiating a Chaincode](howto/install_instantiate_chaincode.html#installchaincode).
+Chaincode, which is similar to `.bna` files, is developed externally.
+To deploy a chaincode that you test against a Starter Plan network into Enterprise, follow the instructions in [Installing, instantiating, and updating a chaincode](howto/install_instantiate_chaincode.html#installchaincode).

 As you can see in [Deploying sample applications](howto/prebuilt_samples.html), Starter Plan makes it easy to get a sample application integrated with your network by using Toolchain.
 This setup also allows for continuous integration by automatically updating your sample application whenever your forked application repo is changed.
 If you want to deploy this application into an Enterprise Plan network, you can copy your forked application repo into a new repo and then follow the instructions in [Deploying sample applications manually](howto/prebuilt_samples.html#deploy_sample_applications_manually).